 Using Burdock for Health Purposes

 Burdock is a commonly found herb.
 It is often seen along waterways and usually in partial or shaded areas.
 Burdock grows best in alkaline soil, but this is not necessary for cultivation.
 Easily grown from seed, burdock is a biennial plant, that is directly sown in the garden, early in the springtime.
 Stratification helps germination, but be aware that burdock has an incredibly high germination rate, so unless you have precious few seeds, stratification is not necessary.

 For the least amount of problems, it is best to grow burdock in an area where it can self-seed freely.
 This will ensure endless crops of seeds and roots for years to come.
 Since it grows so well in a shady area, if you have a large tree on the side of your landscape, oftentimes this is the perfect spot to plant your burdock crop.

 Burdock has long been considered a vegetable in Asian cooking.
-Known as Gobo, you may have seen the root in your local grocers and not even known that it was what we Americans consider a common weed.
+Known as gobo, you may have seen the root in your local grocers and not even known that it was what Americans consider a common weed.

 Burdock is a biennial, meaning that it grows for two years.
 The first year plants offer the roots.
 The seeds are harvested in the fall of the second year.
-They are contained in the familiar burrs that we all recognize and the ones our pets have unfortunately brought home tangled in their fur.
+They are contained in the familiar burrs that you recognize and the ones your pets have unfortunately brought home tangled in their fur.